glamperd/snappframes/README.md

 ![](https://i.imgur.com/IvTnpBb.png)

 ### Smart contracts
 To deploy `circuits/verifier.sol`, follow the instructions at https://github.com/therealyingtong/deploySnappframeVerifier.
 We've already deployed one at https://rinkeby.etherscan.io/address/0xDcDCDd25f10ad1A26090010a89994Eb644f88427#code.
+And https://ropsten.etherscan.io/address/0xEd3564b7377b90fad536e428e54d856E6928b4dA#code.

 To generate the inputs to `verifyProof`, use `snarkjs generatecall`.
 We've saved the inputs in `test/verifyProof.js`.
 In fact, if you run that file you'll be able to directly interact with the `Verifier.sol` contract on Rinkeby.